S3NoSql/S3NoSql/README.md

 ## C# Api

-S3NoSql is borrows heavily from LiteDb (https://github.com/mbdavid/LiteDB/).
+S3NoSql borrows heavily from LiteDb (https://github.com/mbdavid/LiteDB/).
+Had I realized just how little would need to be reworked at the start I would have just forked the repo.
 LiteDb was designed as a c# native embedded database after MongoDb concepts.
 LiteDb is an excellent C# database that can be used as an embedded db on any .net project (Windows, Mac, iOS & Android (Xamarin), Linux, etc).

 ## Database Structure